chabermehl/root-of-nightmares/README.md

 ### 2nd Encounter - Flow

+The flow of this encounter is very similar to the 1st, just in a different setting.

+#### 2nd Encounter - Flow - Connecting Nodes

 * Connecting nodes
   * One side starts with a dark node, the other light.
   * Everyone on each side gets initial buff.